mcsherrylabs/sss.openstar/README.md

 Building up the compenents of a blockchain in scala.

-So far - network messages, peers, ledger ....
+So far - network messages, peers, ledger and so on ....

 Depends on -> https://github.com/ScorexProject/scrypto